 Thank you for your support and participation in this wonderful county wide event that showcases so many of the amazing and unique talents of our community.

-On behalf of the Fair Board and the fantastic team of people that make the fair possible each year, we look forward to seeing you in August!
+On behalf of the Fair Board, Staff and the Fantastic volunteers that make the fair possible each year, we look forward to seeing you in August!